Ah, winter in Calgary – cold and snowy. Perfect for snowshoeing and cross-country skiing.

 The Ann & Sandy Cross Conservation Area, just southwest of Calgary, is 4800 acres of natural area, set aside for the protection of wildlife habitat and conservation education.
 While cross-country skiing is not allowed here, due to its impact on the land, snowshoeing is welcome, and you may even see some of the many species that call this area home.

 Visit the Ann and Sandy Cross Conservation website for more information about their snowshoeing trails.

 The Canmore Nordic Centre Provincial Park is an easy drive from Calgary and offers as many winter fun activities as you can handle!
-Trail use fees are in effect here.
+Trail use fees are in effect here and you’ll need a Kananaskis Conservation Pass to park your car.
 There are more than 65 kms of groomed, machine-made, and natural trails and 6.5 kms of the trail is illuminated for those long winter evenings.
 A beautiful meadow, located in the middle of the trail system, is easily accessible for all levels and offers spectacular views of Canmore, the Bow Valley and the surrounding Rocky Mountains.